Pose Priors from Language Models: Related Work

-There exists a plethora of text to 3D human pose and motion datasets~\cite{BABEL:CVPR:2021, Guo_2022_CVPR, Plappert2016}, which have enabled work focused on generating 3D motion sequences of a single person performing a general action~\cite{tevet2023human,jiang2023motiongpt, zhang2023generating}.
-This line of work has been extended to generating the motion of two people conditioned on text \cite{shafir2023human,liang2023intergen}.
+\textbf{Language priors on human pose.} There exists a plethora of text to 3D human pose and motion datasets~\citep{BABEL:CVPR:2021, Guo_2022_CVPR, Plappert2016}, which have enabled work focused on generating 3D motion sequences of a single person performing a general action~\citep{tevet2023human,jiang2023motiongpt, zhang2023generating}.
+This line of work has been extended to generating the motion of two people conditioned on text \citep{shafir2023human,liang2023intergen}.

-PoseScript~\cite{delmas2022posescript} is a method for generating a single person's pose from fine-grained descriptions.
-They leverage a library of predefined pose descriptors, which they stitch together to form detailed textual annotations for each motion capture pose in their dataset.
-By training a model on these language annotations and associated poses, they can generate various plausible poses.

-PoseFix~\cite{delmas2023posefix} considers the problem of modifying a pose given a fine-grained description of the desired change, and introduces a dataset of triplets, each consisting of an initial pose, a different but related pose, and the description of the change.
-The PoseFix method then trains a model on this data to predict the modified pose given the initial pose and description.

-PoseGPT~\cite{Feng2023PoseGPTCA}, like our work, focuses on the problem of monocular 3D reconstruction of people.
-PoseGPT is a pose regressor that uses language as part of its training data.
-However, PoseGPT does not produce better pose estimates than previous state-of-the-art regressors (i.e. regressors that do not use language) and applies only to the one-person setting.
+PoseScript~\citep{delmas2022posescript} is a method for generating a single person's pose from fine-grained descriptions, which uses training data from motion capture annotated with detailed text.
+PoseFix~\citep{delmas2023posefix} introduces a labeled dataset for the task of modifying a pose given a fine-grained description of the desired change and trains a model on this data.
+PoseGPT~\citep{Feng2023PoseGPTCA} is a pose regressor that uses language as part of its training data.
+However, PoseGPT does not produce better pose estimates than previous state-of-the-art regressors (i.e. regressors that do not use language) and applies only to the one-person setting. \cite{humanobjectlanguage} uses a text-only LM to improve action-conditioned human-object pose estimation.
+This method relies on a limited database of action-pose pairs to classify an input pose, and uses an LM to improve pose estimates based on the action retrieved from the database.

 Our work differs from previous work on language and pose in several ways.
-First, whereas all prior work trains a model on data with pairs of language and pose, which is expensive to collect, our method leverages the existing knowledge in an LMM to reason about pose.
-Second, prior work on language and pose focuses on either the one-person or the two-person setting.
-In contrast, our work unifies both in a single framework which we use to reason about physical contacts within or between poses.
-Finally, in scenes with physical contact, we show that our language-based method improves the pose estimates of state-of-the-art regressors.
+First, whereas all prior work relies on training data with pairs of language and pose, which is expensive to collect, our method leverages the existing knowledge in an LMM to reason about pose from a given image.
+Second, prior work in this area focuses on either the one-person or the two-person setting.
+In contrast, our work presents a single framework to reason about physical contacts within or between poses.
+Finally, in scenes with physical contact, we show that our method improves the pose estimates of state-of-the-art regressors.